-Kentuckians face many weather related challenges throughout the year, from tornadoes, flooding, straight line winds, lightning and winter storms.
-Every household should be prepared to face these challenges at any given time.
+Kentuckians face many weather related and man-made challenges throughout the year; from tornadoes, flooding, straight line winds, lightning winter storms, hazardous chemical spills to daily emergencies.
+Every household and every business should be prepared to face these challenges at any given time.

 Along with an emergency kit you should have an emergency plan.

 • Discuss your plan with family members, neighbors and a out of state

 • Review your plan periodically for necessary updates